 Take Heed

 Take heed.
 It’s the same exhortation we read in Hebrews 3: take care.
 Pay attention.
-Be alert to.
+Be alert.
 Attend to.
-What is it we are to notice on purpose?
-The condition of our hearts, our thoughts, and our beliefs.
-And not ours only.
+We are to notice the condition of our hearts, our thoughts, and our beliefs.
+But not ours only.
 The author urges us to take care of one another by exhortation.
-To exhort someone is to strongly urge him to do something.
+To exhort is to strongly urge someone to do something.
 In this case, we are to urge fellow believers to put off sin, to keep on believing in God’s promises, to persevere in faith in Christ Jesus, to keep trusting in His sacrifice for our sins, and to put no confidence in ourselves.
 It’s when we think “we’ve got this” that we are most prone to fall.

 Embrace The Local Church

-When we think “we’ve got this,” we’re more likely to pull away from the commitments of belonging to a church, the place where God has designed the vital exhortation from other believers to take place.
+It's when we think “I've got this” that we’re more likely to pull away from the commitments of belonging to a church, the place God has designed vital exhortation to take place.
 God has given us the local church, in part, to help us persevere.
-Albert Mohler writes in his commentary on Hebrews, that “Immersing oneself in the community of saints, in the care and watchfulness of the local church, in the preaching of God’s Word, and in the exhortation of fellow believers remedies an evil, unbelieving heart.
-These things protect us from falling away.”1
+Albert Mohler writes, “Immersing oneself in the community of saints, in the care and watchfulness of the local church, in the preaching of God’s Word, and in the exhortation of fellow believers remedies an evil, unbelieving heart.
+These things protect us from falling away" (Christ-Centered Exposition: Exalting Jesus in Hebrews, 52).

-Membership in a faithful local church is one of God’s means for staying faithful.
-The covenant of membership binds believers together under the authority of God’s Word, securing their commitment to meet together, to pray for one another, to help in times of need, and to chasten in times of disobedience.
-Watching elders exercise church discipline, weeping over a members’ unconfessed sin, participating in a vote of excommunication, and welcoming a fallen believer back into fellowship following his repentance and restoration is both encouraging and sobering.
-Such times powerfully remind all of the members that “No temptation has overtaken you that is not common to man” (1 Corinthians 10:13, emphasis added).
-This verse is not meant as a justification for doing what is common, but rather as a warning that any confidence that we are immune to what is common, is foolish.
-One of the main benefits of church discipline is the way it calls all the members to audit our own hearts and lives—to take heed—lest any of us fall into the same temptations and sin.
+Membership in a local church is one of God’s means for staying faithful.
+It binds believers together under God’s Word, securing their commitment to meet together, pray for one another, help in times of need, and chasten in times of disobedience.
+Watching elders exercise church discipline, weeping over a members’ unconfessed sin, participating in a vote of excommunication, and welcoming a fallen believer back into fellowship after his repentance and restoration is both encouraging and sobering.
+Such times remind all of the members that “No temptation has overtaken you that is not common to man” (1 Corinthians 10:13, emphasis added).
+This isn't a justification for doing what is common, but serves as a warning that any confidence that we're exempt from what is common is foolish.
+One of the main benefits of church discipline is the way it calls all the members to audit their own hearts and lives—to take heed—lest any fall into the same temptations and sin.

 Christ Will Sustain His Own

-It is right that we are grieved by news that someone in the church is abandoning the faith.
-Let us add to grief, self-assessment.
-Let us, in faith, renew our commitment to life in the local body of Christ.
-And let us not lose heart.
-Paul reminds us in his prayer for the rebellious Corinthians that Jesus is the One who strengthens us to obey Him:
+It's right to be grieved when someone abandons the faith.
+But we should add to grief, self-assessment.
+Let us, in faith, renew our commitment to life in the local church and not lose heart.
+Paul reminds us that Jesus is the One who strengthens us to obey Him:

 Let us use all the means God provides to take heed.
-And as we do so, let us take comfort in the strength of the One who will sustain us to the end.
+And as we do, let us take comfort in the strength of the One who will sustain us to the end.

 For Reflection

-Consider asking a trusted fellow believer if he/she sees any patterns of sin in your life that you may be blind to.
+Consider asking a trusted fellow believer if he or she sees any patterns of sin in your life that you may be blind to.

 The next time a fellow church member talks about struggles in life, take the opportunity to move beyond empathy (“Oh, that must be hard!”) to prayer and exhortation to keep on trusting God in the midst of suffering.